joinpursuit/8-0-quiz-questions-project/gitHub.md

 * ### What is the difference between Git and GitHub?

-  * The most obvious difference is where the programs are located, Git is on your personal computer whereas GitHub is a an online srvice that can be accessed only if you are connected to the internet.
+  * The most obvious difference is where the programs are located, Git is on your personal computer whereas GitHub is a an online service that can be accessed only if you are connected to the internet.
 To access Git you don't have to be connected to the internet.
-You can easily manage git repositories on your local machine without using GitHub, however if you want to share your local repositories with others GitHub is a reliable platform.
+You can easily manage git repositories on your local machine without using GitHub, however if you want to share your local repositories with others, GitHub is a reliable platform.

 * ### If you wish to collaborate or contribute to a remote repository would forking alone enable you to collaborate or contribute?

-  * Forking a repository allows you to make a copy of the forked repository to your GitHub account.
-But to contribute or collaborate you have to create a __pull request__ to suggest any changes to an existing repository without changing it.
-Once the __pull request__ is submitted the owner of the original repository can review the changes suggested to determin wheter to accept or decline the codes.
+  * Forking a repository allows you to make a copy of a repository to your GitHub account.
+But, to contribute or collaborate you have to create a __pull request__ to suggest any changes to an existing repository without changing it.
+Once the __pull request__ is submitted the owner of the original repository can review the changes suggested to determine whether to accept or decline the codes or changes.

 * ###  What is the purpose of cloning a repository?